 At a price like this, you aren't going to get professional studio quality.
 That's a given.
 So let's talk about what the Neewer 176 LED Panel does give you, which is, as it turns out, rather a lot for the money.
 It's a tidy, powerful little light that can easily be mounted on a camera's hotshoe or a tripod, giving you a decent burst of brightness that works perfectly as a fill light or for a quick-and-dirty video light.
 Colour temperature is fixed at 5600K daylight, though the unit does come with a couple of filters to soften the light if that's your thing.
 The build does feel a little plasticky and cheap, and it's worth noting that the price as advertised is not strictly accurate, as you'll need to pay extra for the not-included batteries or DC power supply.
 Still, that total outlay is going to be considerably list than you'd spend on most comparable units.
 The bottom line is: it works, and works well.
 What more do you need?

 The Manfrotto Croma2 offers adjustable colour temperature, which can fluidly transition from 3,300 to 5,600K.
 Both temperature and power are adjusted with simple dials with no scale markings, so repeating the same settings from shoot to shoot is difficult without a light meter.
 We recorded light power figures of 750 lux at 3,300k and 900 lux at 5,600K.
 With both sets of blue and yellow LEDs active at 4,550K, brightness peaks at 1060 lux.
 Despite a quoted 50º beam angle seeming slightly narrow, real-world use demonstrates a decent light spread.
 Power can come from the mains, or through two battery options.
+While the Manfrotto Croma2 is still available, it has experienced some stock fluctuations lately – especially outside of the US – so it can be worth keeping an eye out and being ready to pounce when you see one available.

 Phone shooters shouldn't neglect their lighting either!
 Just because you're using a small, handheld device, that doesn't mean you can't benefit from a small, portable LED light to give you a little extra illumination when you need it.
 Many are also designed specifically to clip onto a smartphone, so will slot in perfectly to your light, portable setup.